maba001/alpine-qemu/README.md

-# debian-qemu (previously debian-qemu)
+# alpine-qemu

-The original purpose was to implement a way to run **ancient** Intel x86 based operating systems inside an OCI container (docker / podman).
-In the meantime it has grown a little bit more generic.
-This is why the repository was renamed to
+The original version of this container was built with Debian to run **ancient** Intel x86 based operating systems inside an OCI container (docker / podman).
-**debian-qemu**.

-The original purpose of running ancient OSs and providing a showcase for educational purposes, of what OSs looked like in the 1980-ies and 1990-ies works well.
+This new Dockerfile implementation based on Alpine now works equally well.

 The following OSs have been successfully bootstrapped to virtual hard disks (VHDs) in the QCOW2 format:
 - MS-DOS 3.2 (HP branded)